 Our bedrooms should be a sanctuary we can retreat to for rest and relaxation.
 When we are sick, it’s also the place where we do most of our recovery.
 But what if that illness is COVID-19?
 Does that suddenly change how we should be cleaning our sleeping space, and are there particular areas in the bedroom, or specific surfaces, we should double-down on when sanitizing?
 Yes, absolutely.

-A recent study published by the American Society for Microbiology suggests that the bed pillows, sheets, and bed frame (among other areas) of a person infected with coronavirus are a collective hotspot for COVID-19 virus particles.
-It’s important to note that the study is small, but the findings tally with all evidence we have seen so far about coronavirus contamination.
+A study (opens in new tab) published by the American Society for Microbiology showed that the bed pillows, sheets, and bed frame (among other areas) of a person infected with the coronavirus are a collective hotspot for live COVID-19 virus particles.
+While the study is small, the findings tally with all evidence we have seen over the past several months about coronavirus contamination.

-The study originated in Chengdu, China, where researchers studied 112 samples taken from individual hospital rooms of coronavirus patients with mild cases of COVID-19, plus samples from rooms of other patients who weren’t displaying symptoms.
+The study, which originated in Chengdu, China, relied upon 112 samples taken from individual hospital rooms of patients with mild cases of COVID-19, plus samples from rooms of patients who weren’t displaying any coronavirus symptoms.